You-Gao/Blog/_life/2024-09-23-care-violence.md

 The final slide asked the audience to consider what can be done about vinyl production, specifically for architects.
 Is self-regulation sufficient enough to halt the production of these materials?
 There is a worry that it follows the neoliberal paradigm.
 What about economically regulating vinyl?
 The concern is that there are so many ways the global supply chain can "combat" that.
 It's open-ended.

-## Seminar Notes
+## Seminar Notes???

-- food provisioning/securitty to look at the urban/rural relations
+- food provisioning/security to look at the urban/rural relations
 - food consumption biopolitics and markets
 - vinyl floors and toxics in the home environment
 - is vinyl really that popular / toxic ?